Karppiet/Fullstack_snippet-api/README.md

 It has been rewarding and also a bit frustrating process.

 The next steps and improvements for the app is naturally the developing of the front end UI.

+## Written self assesment
+I think this project was succesfull.
+I would give myself 18/20 points.
+The project reflection part of the documentation could be longer and more in depth.
+Also the documentation as a whole could be a bit better.